GerritCodeReview/zoekt/README.md

     ("seek, and ye shall eat spinach" - My primary school teacher)

-This is a fast text search engine, intended for use with source code.
-(Pronunciation: roughly as you would pronounce "zooked" in English)
+This is a fast text search engine, intended for use with source

 **NOTICE:** [github.com/sourcegraph/zoekt](https://github.com/sourcegraph/zoekt) is the active main repository for Zoekt development.